Madison-School-Disctrict/Quest-for-the-Spirit-stick/README.md

 # Quest For The Spirit Stick - Madison C.S.
 Project
-This is a multi-year project created by Madison High School students.
+**This is a multi-year, collaborative project created by Madison High School Computer Science students.**

+**The project is a fantasy adventure game written in java to explore skills like java programming, game design, code management, teamwork, and planning.**

-Below is a list of the changes and improvements made each year.
+**Below is a list of all changes and contributions made to the project each school year.**

-## 2024-2025 Updates
+## 2024-2025
 ### New Features
 No new features have been added yet this year.